MementoMori15x6/15x6-sim/primers/llm_deep_primer_core_v1.7.md

 After verification is complete, state:

 "Primer verified and loaded, you now have full access to the Board!"
+"State your request, or place your [entity/polity/replicator] - [Date/Year] on the Board for measurement!
 "Memento mori. 🚀"
 ```
 ## Usage Notes